FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-glossary.rst

 .. glossary::

+    authorization server
+        An instance of Firely Auth that can provide a :term:`access token` and potentially :term:`refresh token` to a :term:`client`

     user
         The patient, practitioner or other person that uses a :term:`client` to access resources on Firely Server.
         In OAuth terms this is the 'resource owner'.